fermyon/developer/content/cloud/upgrade-application.md

 version = "0.1.0"
 ```

-In this case, just change it to the latest version of Spin as:
+In this case, just change it to should be any new version as:

 ```bash
 version = "0.6.0"